 State Farm VP Management Corp. has developed a Business Continuity Plan on how we will respond to events that significantly disrupt our business.
 Since the timing and impact of disasters and disruptions is unpredictable, we will have to be flexible in responding to actual events as they occur.
 With that in mind, we are providing you with this information on our business continuity plan.

-Contacting Us – After a significant business disruption, if you cannot contact us as you usually do at 1-800-321-7520, you should contact your registered State Farm agent or go to our web site at statefarm.com.
+Contacting Us – If after a significant business disruption you cannot contact us as you usually do at 1-800-321-7520, you should go to our web site at statefarm.com®.